-It is important to highlight how the Council has responded to the challenge imposed by the pandemic in 2020/21.
-The Council's immediate response in March 2020 was to implement enhanced management arrangements with a structure based on Gold (strategic), Silver (tactical) and Bronze (operational) groups including key partners, to facilitate rapid responses to the evolving position, facilitate appropriate decision-making powers as allowed for in the Council's constitution and clear communication.
-This helped to address the different challenges posed by the pandemic by balancing our work force and the way we deliver services.
+It is important to highlight how the Council has responded to the challenge imposed by the pandemic in 2021/22.
+When the pandemic struck, the Council's immediate response in March 2020 was to implement enhanced management arrangements with a structure based on Gold (strategic), Silver (tactical) and Bronze (operational) groups including key partners, to facilitate rapid responses to the evolving position, facilitate appropriate decision-making powers as allowed for in the Council's constitution and clear communication.
+This helped address the different challenges posed by the pandemic by balancing our work force and the way we deliver services.